 Travel tips for currency

 Travel tips for currency fall into cash and credit categories.
 It’s always a good idea to bring with you some currency of the country you are visiting.
-It will definitely make things easier if you need cash for a cab/train/bus and everything is closed.
+It will make things easier if you need cash for a cab/train/bus and everything is closed.
 Before you go, make sure that currency is available at your bank or currency exchange.
 Sometimes banks don’t keep large amounts of all currencies on hand so you might not get the money in time.
 Plan ahead so you’re not stranded.

 Some countries prefer cash over credit cards, so check ahead of time what is the better option.
-If you’re not a frequent traveller, it’s a good idea to your credit card company know that you’ll be travelling.
+If you’re not a frequent traveller, it’s a good idea to let your credit card company know that you’ll be travelling.
 You don’t want your card blocked in a foreign place when you need to pay for something urgent.

 Packing travel tips